Views: 1

 Look at what was until the beginning and until the end

-The Creator’s absolute being is beyond our categories, classifications and perceptions.
+The Creator’s absolute being is beyond our categories, classifications and perception.
 Even the notions of being and not being are not found in Him.
 We must not fall asleep before we have probed eternal reality; discovering it at the moment of death will serve no purpose, and will not change our lives; we must awaken before that (link Kabir).

 Providence itself guides us on this path.